Maxwell Caulfield

 Maxwell Caulfield (born Maxwell P.J.
 Newby; 23 November 1959) is a British and American actor.
 He has appeared in Grease 2 (1982), Electric Dreams (1984), The Boys Next Door (1985), The Supernaturals (1986), Sundown: The Vampire in Retreat (1989), Waxwork 2 (1992), Gettysburg (1993), Empire Records (1995), The Real Blonde (1997), The Man Who Knew Too Little (1997), and in A Prince for Christmas (2015).
 In 2015, Caulfield toured Australia with his wife Juliet Mills and sister-in-law Hayley Mills in the comedy Legends! by Pulitzer Prize winner James Kirkwood.
 He voiced James Bond in the video game James Bond 007: Nightfire (2002).
 He most recently stars in the Netflix movie The Merry Gentlemen (2024).

 He is best remembered internationally for his starring role as Miles Colby during the 1980s on the American TV series Dynasty and its spinoff The Colbys.

 Early life and family

 Maxwell P.J.
 Newby was born on 23 November 1959 in Belper, Derbyshire, (Note: Although some sources reports he was born in Scotland, Caulfield has verified it is erroneous, although his maternal grandfather was Scottish.) the elder son of Peter Newby and Oriole Rosalind Findlater.
 His younger brother, Marcus, is also an actor.
-By 1965, his parents had parted, and his mother legally abandoned the surname Newby in favour of her maiden name.
+By 1965, his parents had divorced, and his mother legally abandoned the surname Newby in favour of her maiden name.